gtagency/mlatgt.blog/_posts/2015-11-11-another-post.md

 ---
-title:  "Welcome to Jekyll!"
+title:  "This is a Post with a really long title.
+The title is really long Like very so very extremely long.
+The people who wrote this paper really went overboard"
-date:   2013-11-10 10:18:00
+date:   2015-11-11 10:18:00
-description: Thriller Comedy Horror
+description: The description is also very long to be honest.
+I dont know how this got past editing.
-thumbnail: 2015/AnotherPost_thumbnail.png
+thumbnail: 2015/LongPost_thumbnail.png
 authors:
-- Author has no instutition:
+- Raphael Gontijo Lopes: Please clap
-- But this one does: Gatech
+- Raphael Gontijo Lopes: Yo this is a long instutition name
 ---

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!